BF667/Mushroom-RVC/README.md

 </div>

-the original is dufking unstable so i make stable one for python 3.12+ 😮‍💨
+the original is unstable, so i make stable one for python 3.12+ 😮‍💨